isogeny-primes/quadratic-torsion/README.md

 This contains the meat of our code.
 Computing positive rank twists is done in the ipython file `positive_rank_twists.ipynb`.
 The code for curves $X_1(13)$ and $X_1(18)$ are found in `x1_13.m` (respectively, `x1_18.m`); this is relevant to Section 3.
 The file `x1_16_chabauty.m` is the main file for running code related to $X_1(16)$ relevant for Section 4.
 The abc triples are computed in `x1_16_abc_triples.m`, relevant for Section 5.

-## genus_one_lists
+## positive_rank_lists

-Contains text files for which quadratic fields the five genus 1 torsion subgroups arise.
-Relevant to Section 2 of the paper.
+For each of the genus 1 and 2 curves this lists which twists have postive analytic rank.
+For the five genus 1 curves we have also verfied that these actually have postive algebraic rank as expected.
+One can directly deduce over which quadratic fields these five genus 1 modular curves have extra points.

 ## granville_constants